 As seasons change and we adjust our routines to back-to-school and back-to-work, preparing portfolios for potential rotations as policy takes center stage should also be top-of-mind for investors this fall.

-(1) Source: Congressional Budget Office, An Analysis of Certain Proposals in the President’s 2022 Budget, July 2021.
+1. Congressional Budget Office, An Analysis of Certain Proposals in the President’s 2022 Budget, July 2021.

-(2) Source: Goldman Sachs, as of August 2021.
+2. Goldman Sachs, as of August 2021.

-(3) Source: Tax Foundation, Piling on the GILTI Verdicts, July 15, 2021. https://taxfoundation.org/biden-gilti-proposal/
+3. Tax Foundation, Piling on the GILTI Verdicts, July 15, 2021. https://taxfoundation.org/biden-gilti-proposal/

 IMPORTANT INFORMATION

-Securities may be offered through iCapital Securities, LLC, a registered broker dealer, member of FINRA and SIPC and subsidiary of Institutional Capital Network, Inc. (d/b/a iCapital Network).
-These registrations and memberships in no way imply that the SEC, FINRA or SIPC have endorsed the entities, products or services discussed herein. iCapital and iCapital Network are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.
+Securities products and services are offered by iCapital Markets, an SEC-registered broker-dealer, member FINRA and SIPC, and an affiliate of iCapital, Inc. and Institutional Capital Network, Inc. These registrations and memberships in no way imply that the SEC, FINRA, or SIPC have endorsed any of the entities, products, or services discussed herein.
+Annuities and insurance services are provided by iCapital Annuities and Insurance Services LLC, an affiliate of iCapital, Inc. “iCapital” and “iCapital Network” are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.

-© 2021 Institutional Capital Network, Inc. All Rights Reserved.
+© 2023 Institutional Capital Network, Inc. All Rights Reserved.